 Combine in a saucepan water with all ingredients except the honey.
 Bring to the boil, and simmer for 15 minutes.
 Add honey, and simmer 5 minutes more.
 Remove lemon peel and cool.

-Remove Baklava from oven and pour cool syrup over hot pastry.
+Remove Baklava from oven and pour cool syrup over the hot pastry.

 Makes 30 to 36 pieces.